alackles/CMSC-150-WT-23/_pages/syllabus.md

 #### Homework and Labs

 **For that reason, any and all homeworks and labs in this class can be revised up until the end of the term**.
 This is to give you the ability to control your own time management and offer flexibility; however, to protect my own time and flexibility, there are some guidelines.

+**Revisions must be turned in to their corresponding assignments on Canvas, not Gradescope.**

 If you are revising **within one week** of the original feedback, I will guarantee feedback within a week of your revised submission.